logrange/logrange/README.md

 ## Getting Help
 - Found a bug or thinking about a new feature?
 [File an issue](https://github.com/logrange/logrange/issues/new)
-- If you have any questions or feedback regarding Logrange, send us e-mail to: mail@logrange.io
+- If you have any question or feedback regarding Logrange, send us e-mail to: mail@logrange.io

 ## Contact us
 Whether you have problems with log aggregation, processing or analysis, or wanting to build a secure data aggregation solution.